Supreme Court Removes Travel Ban Cases From Its Calendar After Trump's New Revision

 Parties in the two cases — Trump v.
 International Refugee Assistance Project and Trump v.
 Hawaii — have until next Thursday, Oct.
 5, to file their briefs.

 Over the weekend, the Trump administration issued a new update to its travel ban, which had been poised to expire.
-While the initial executive orders had applied only to majority-Muslim countries, the new order also includes North Korea and Venezuela, bringing the number of countries under the ban to eight.
-The other six are: Iran, Libya, Syria, Yemen, Chad and Somalia.
+While the initial executive orders had applied only to majority-Muslim countries, the new order also includes North Korea, Venezuela and Chad, bringing the number of countries under the ban to eight.
+The other six are Iran, Libya, Syria, Yemen and Somalia.

 The Supreme Court had planned to hear arguments over the cases in October, deciding in June that parts of the president's revised travel ban should be in effect while the issue is pending.